ABDULLAHUMAR020703/AttendanceApp-SupaBase/README.md

 2. **Check In/Out**
    - Tap "Check In" or "Check Out" button
-   - Choose authentication method (Face ID, Biometric, or Photo)
+   - Choose authentication method (Face ID or Biometric)
    - Complete authentication
-   - Location and photo are captured automatically
+   - Location is captured automatically

 3. **View Analytics**
    - Navigate to Employee Dashboard